-Central Cross Country Skiing (CXC) is a Paralympic Sports Club that works to make cross-country skiing accessible to individuals with physical disabilities and visual impairments.
+Central Cross Country Skiing (CXC) is a Gold Medal Paralympic Sport Club that works to make cross country skiing accessible to individuals with physical disabilities and visual impairments.

 Paralympic Sport Clubs are community-based programs developed to involve youth and adults with Paralympic-eligible impairments in sports and physical activity, regardless of skill level.

 Working in cooperation with universities, physicians, and VA Hospitals, the CXC identifies and introduces individuals to Nordic skiing; provides training and the necessary equipment to pursue the sport.

 The programming is designed for youth, juniors and adults at recreational, competitive and Paralympic levels for both Nordic Skiing and Biathlon.

 UPCOMING EVENT Veterans Adaptive Air Rifle & Biathlon Event

 - Questions? send us a message at firstname.lastname@example.org

 WHEN: June 19, 2019 from 1:00-3:00 at Highland Manor Park Shelter

 WHERE: Highland Manor Park / 10 Manor Drive / Madison, WI

 Reserve a Spot | The event is free with refreshments provided.